“TOMORROW WE TAKE OVER THE WORLD”

 Interesting: “The Little History of the Mind-Brain”

-1. RATIONAL THOUGHT is formed in the front part of the Neo (cerebral) cortex, the outermost layer of the brain, which integrates higher mental & instinctive functions, general movement & perception.
+1. RATIONAL THOUGHT is formed in the front part of the Neo (cerebral) cortex, the top / outermost layer of the brain, which integrates higher mental & instinctive functions, general movement & perception.

 • Together, the 2-part PFC is a high-level filter for emotional control, but each hemisphere does it differently.
-They give us access to the stored accumulated info that tells us how to communicate & interact appropriately in private or public situations.
+They give us access to the accumulated & then stored info that tells us how to communicate & interact appropriately in private or public situations.

 It helps us take actions based on a specific goal in the moment, & does this in part by preventing irrelevant stimuli from interfering (we can keep reading a book even if there’s lots of noise nearby….).